danwdart/item-manager/README.md

 `docker-compose -f docker-compose.yml up -d` should run everything.
 `docker-compose -f docker-compose.yml build` should make everything from scratch.

+## Testing

+### Testing using Nix

+Assuming the application was built, you can simply run:

+`scripts/test.sh`.

+You can also live-test parts of the app, like:

+`scripts/test-watch frontend`

+`scripts/test-watch backend`

+`scripts/test-watch common`

+### Testing using Docker

+At the moment, the best way is probably to just run the tests from one of the apps:

+Either:

+`docker-compose -f docker-compose.yml run --rm backend scripts/test.sh`

+if you installed as in "Installation", or:

+`docker-compose run --rm backend scripts/test.sh`

+if you installed as in "Development".

 ## Considerations

 1. The "responsive" option was chosen for time and the fact that Bootstrap has responsive mobile support.
 But I'll probably still mess around with making the authentication option.